Oneflow-Inc/OneFlow-Benchmark/README.md

 ## Introduction
 This repository provides OneFlow deep learning benchmark examples for CV, CTR and NLP, and more models are on the way and will be provided here when ready.

+The code of this repository is synchronized with the master branch of oneflow by default.
+Please install **nightly** oneflow.

 ## [Convolutional Networks](./Classification/cnns) for Computer Vision Classification
 - [ResNet-50](./Classification/cnns)
 - [ResNeXt-50-32*4d](./Classification/cnns)